jakepearson/h/README.md

 # Automatically run the correct version of helm every time

-This script will read the version of the Helm server you are running.
-It will then download a new version of `helm` if needed and run your command with new `helm`.
+This script will read the version of the Helm server you are running, download a new version of the `helm` CLI to your machine if needed, and run your command with a version of `helm` that matches your server.

 I named it `h` since most everyone appears to alias `helm` to `h` anyway.

 ![So Simple](https://media.giphy.com/media/l4pTosVr0iHCJ11hm/giphy.gif)